BatatzxX/Joke.WIN.Ghostrekt/README.md

-# Rogue.WIN.Ghostrekt
+# Joke.WIN.Ghostrekt
-A rogue made out of boredom ;)
+A joke made out of boredom ;)